 2. The BBC’s The Big Read (April 2003).
 The British public nominated their favourite read and 200 titles were extracted and ranked.
 The webpage is archived but still accessible.

-3. Not to forget that The Bookman produced a ‘100 Best Novels’ list.
+3. The Bookman produced a ‘100 Best Novels’ list.
 What makes it curious is that the list was published in 1898.
 See this blog post.

 4. Columbia University’s (USA) Victorian Reading List